microsoft/AmbariBasedHadoopExporter/README.md

 Every service requires settings file to run, an example of full settings file can be found [here](test\ComponentTests\appsettings.json).
 But, since we're using Kubernetes as our orchestrator, we can leverage  [helm](https://github.com/helm/charts) to inject those values during deployment as environment variables.<br>

 ## Prerequisites
-1. Install [init-container](https://github.com/Hexadite/acs-keyvault-agent) in your cluster for Azure Key Vault integration.
+Install [init-container](https://github.com/Hexadite/acs-keyvault-agent) in your cluster for Azure Key Vault integration.
+This is used to extract secrets in a secure way.

-2. Edit the following:
-   1.
-## Authentication details
+## Deployment example
-The exporters authenticate against an Ambari serve, thus, we need to have an authenticated session against the Ambari server.
-As mentioned earlier, we're running [init-container](https://github.com/Hexadite/acs-keyvault-agent) that handles the acquisition of our Ambari credentials.

-## Example: Helm chart
-Link to helm.
+View an example deployment helm chart [here](deployment\ambari-based-hadoop-exporter).